 There is mounting evidence that major ERP vendors are using unethical means including:

-- Bribery and corruption in: India, Costa Rica, Colombia, Chile, Mexico, Panama, Romania, South Africa, Ukraine
+- Bribery and corruption in: Africa & the Middle East, India, Costa Rica, Colombia, Chile, Mexico, Panama, Romania, South Africa, Ukraine

 - Skirting export restrictions in: Iran